openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 | shelly4pro         | Shelly 4x Relay Switch                                 | fully supported                                          |
 | shellysmoke        | Shelly Sensor (temp+humidity)                          | should get discovered, but no special handling yet       |

-Feedback is welcome any time.
-Leave some comments in the forum.

-Please send a PM to markus7017 If you encounter errors and include a TRACE log.

 ## Firmware

 To utilize all features the binding requires firmware version 1.5.0 or newer.
 This should be available for all devices.
 Older versions work in general, but have impacts to functionality (e.g. no events for battery powered devices).

 The binding displays a WARNING if the firmware is older.
 It also informs you when an update is available.